Last Updated on by

 But, if I had to choose only one service that is the most impactful to my photography and my business, I would not hesitate in making the choice.
 SmugMug is, by far, the most valuable piece of the puzzle in my online business.

-I suppose, at this point, that anyone who is somewhat involved in photography is aware of SmugMug; however, very few understand the platform’s truth nature and depth of service.
+I suppose, at this point, that anyone who is somewhat involved in photography is aware of SmugMug; however, very few understand the platform’s true nature and depth of service.

 Some photographers mistakenly treat SmugMug as another photo sharing service, which is far from reality.
 When using SmugMug, photographers retain all the rights and ownership of their photos.
 SmugMug in no way modifies, shares or sells your photos without your permission; all they do is provide a service to help us run our photography businesses.